Help Your Business GO LEAN!

 Tips to Get Started

-First off, once a business has decided to implement lean practices and a commitment has been made, improvement objectives should be established so there are clear goals in place.
+First off, once a business has decided to implement these practices and a commitment has been made, improvement objectives should be established so there are clear goals in place.
 Next, processes should be evaluated and analyzed for possible improvement or reorganization and plans should be devised to correct or improve uncovered flaws.
 After plans have been developed, they should be shared with all employees and put into action.
 It is at this point when possible hiccups or inconsistencies with the plans may become visible, so fine tuning and consistent monitoring must take place in order to ensure best practice and efficiency.

 Going Lean with the Help of 5S